Working For Advantage Music Academy

 Grow in Your Role

 Some staff take opportunities to further their involvement with the Academy by participating in marketing activities and program development.
 While all staff begin casual, there is potential for part-time employment that includes teaching and further involvement in the operations of the Academy.
+Currently 3 of our teaching staff also form our Student Engagement Team who manage our social media, events, competitions, and other activities, all of which is of their own initiative.
+They also form the Research and Development Team who researches instrumental pedagogy and education and develops our teaching programs.
+We also have another teacher who doubles as the Community Engagement Manager and is responsible for building relationships with local schools, government and businesses.

 Advantage Music Academy values its staff as people and professionals.
 All staff have input on a variety of aspects of the Academy including management, marketing, and pedagogy.
 Staff are paid for meetings, training, writing reports, free trials, and when scheduled students do not show up and staff are not required to provide "make-up lessons" when a student misses a lesson.